 We aim to process applications within two months.

 Depending on the status of the site's planning permission, a licence will be granted either permanently or for a fixed period.
 If the licence is for a fixed period the expiry date will be stated on the licence.

 It is the applicant's responsibility to apply and ensure that the necessary planning permission is in place before an application for renewal of a licence is submitted.

 Appeals and complaints

 If you have concerns about how your application is handled, the first point of contact will be the case officer dealing with your application.
 If you are still not satisfied, you can lodge a complaint with their line manager.
-If you are dissatisfied with a condition attached to your licence, you have the right of appeal to a magistrates' court within 28 days.
+If you are dissatisfied with a condition attached to your licence, you have the right of appeal to a residential property tribunal against a decision.

 Further information on the law relating to park homes can be found on the Government website.

 All site rules received by us are required to be published under Regulation 16 of the Mobile Homes (Site Rules) (England) Regulations 2014.